Somerville Public Library: Services and programs

-In addition to more than 50,000 books, the Somerville Public Library has many other services and programs for town residents.
-It holds subscriptions to more than 100 magazines and newspapers, covering a spectrum of popular to niche categories.
-It also has a full selection of DVD movies and music, ranging from new releases to the classics.
-The library has photocopiers, offers Public Notary services, and provides free WiFi internet throughout the building.
+In addition to more than 50,000 books, the Somerville Public Library had many other services and programs for town residents.
+It held subscriptions to more than 100 magazines and newspapers, covering a spectrum of popular to niche categories.
+It also had a full selection of DVD movies and music, ranging from new releases to the classics.
+The library had photocopiers, offers Public Notary services, and provides free WiFi internet throughout the building.

-They also host special events throughout the year for ages ranging from toddlers to senior citizens.
-They host Friday game nights for middle and high school students to interact and play video games in a safe environment and for younger children, they have story time and arts and craft hours.
-The library also has film showings, talent shows, book signings, concerts and community outreach activities throughout the year.
-For the adults, the Somerville Public Library offers classes in chess, knitting, and other leisure activities, as well as workshops on a variety of topics and an adult literacy program.
-Everyone can find one activity that interests them at the Somerville Public Library.
+They also hosted special events throughout the year for ages ranging from toddlers to senior citizens.
+They hosted Friday game nights for middle and high school students to interact and play video games in a safe environment and for younger children, they had storytime and arts and craft hours.
+The library also had film showings, talent shows, book signings, concerts and community outreach activities throughout the year.
+For the adults, the Somerville Public Library offered classes in chess, knitting, and other leisure activities, as well as workshops on a variety of topics and an adult literacy program.

-Membership

-Membership, needed to borrow library items, requires a Somerset County Library System of New Jersey card, provided for free to those who own property, live, work, or attend school in one of 15 member municipalities: Bound Brook, Branchburg, Bridgewater, Green Brook, Hillsborough, Manville, Millstone, Montgomery, North Plainfield, Peapack-Gladstone, Rocky Hill, Somerville, South Bound Brook, Warren Township, and Watchung.
-Those who do not meet these conditions can instead purchase an annual pass to borrow library materials.